KreshnikH/Lrm/README.md

 # Lrm

+'Libromania' is a social media site for book passionates.
+Currently is in development phase...
+REST api is created with Php Symfony 4, and for the Frontend 'Angular Framework' is used, with Bootstrap, Sass and Flexbox.
+Database: MySql.

 Running the Server Side - Symfony Framework

 1. Download inside an Apache Server and make sure that PHP version >= 7.1.3.